JiarongGu/redux-sink/README.md

 }
 ```

-### use sink outside of component
+### sink outside of component
 redux-sink allowed you to use sinks without connect to component
 ```javascript
 const counterSink = new CounterSink();
 const counterState = counterSink.increment(10);
 ```

-### combine store with other configs
+### create store with configs
-`createStore` is able to take reducers, middleware and devtoolOptions to configure along with the store generation
+`SinkFactory.createStore` is able to take reducers, middlewares and devtoolOptions along with store creation
 ```javascript
 import { SinkFactory } from 'redux-sink';